johnwcowan/pdp8x/fpp.md

  * If the indirect bit (the 0x1000 bit of FIR) is 1, set FY to M[FY].

- * If FIDX = 0, skip the rest of these instructions.
+ * If FIDX = 0, skip the next two points.

  * If the increment bit (the 0x0100 bit of FIR) is set, then set I[FIDX] to I[FIDX] + 1.

  * Set FY to FY + I[FIDX].

+ * Execute the instruction based on the contents of FOP, FOPX, FG, and the details in the following sections.

+Then set FIR to the most significant bits of FIW, and repeat the above steps.
+Finally. repeat from the beginning.

 ## Group 0 instructions